thecount12/rapiddjango/blog.md

 {% endblock %}

 You can also add the following below for pagination of articles.
-As lost as its between 'block content and endblock'
+As long as its between block content and endblock.

 ```
 {% if is_paginated %}